 The Smallest Deer: The Northern Pudu

-Before we get to the largest members of the deer, let’s take a look at the smallest one.
+Now we’ve seen the largest members of the deer species, let’s take a look at the smallest one.
 The northern pudu, a native of the Andes mountains in Columbia, Ecuador, and Peru, weighs in at roughly 13 pounds when fully grown.
-A Northern Pudu’s shoulders stand a little more than a foot off the ground, and their total length from head to tail is a little more than two and a half feet.
+A Northern Pudu’s shoulders stand a little more than a foot off the ground, and their total length from head to tail is a little more than 2.5 feet.

 The Featured Image